turoger/semmed/README.md

 The `timeresolvedkg.py` file is a pykeen dataset class that will run the entire pipeline (if you supply the minimum flagged information) after adding the file path to the `setup.cfg` and rebuilding the pykeen library with `pip install .`.

 # Installation
 In order to use the repository scripts manually, a python environment should be setup and activated.
-The previous script automates the construction of a conda environment to run the independent scripts.
+The previous script automates the construction of a conda/mamba environment to run the independent scripts.

 ## Setting up the python environment.

-Use anaconda or mamba with environment.yml to run this code.
+Use anaconda or mamba (preferred) with environment.yml to run this code.
 A minimum environment can be created using the `mini_env.yml` file.

-use `conda env create -f mini_env.yml -y` to install the enviornment.
+use `mamba env create -f mini_env.yml -y` to install the enviornment.
 Then use `source activate mini_semmed` to start the environment.

 ## Requirements